 In a hair transplant case where only 1000 grafts are needed, the width and length will be small.
 However, in a mega session where 3000 plus grafts are required, the maximum width and length might be reached depending on the density of hair within the permanent zone strip.
 Due to issues of scalp laxity and wound closure, a maximum width of 18-mm can be safely removed in most patients.

 Once the strip is removed, the wound is closed in two layers with dissolvable internal sutures followed by external staples or sutures.
 The strip is then processed and meticulously cut into natural groupings consisting of follicular units of 1 to 4 hairs.
 This preservation of the natural grouping maintains their anatomical structure and allows for a realistic post-transplant look.

 Patients who do not plan to wear their hair in a short style are ideal candidates for FUT as the inevitable linear scar in the posterior aspect of the scalp will be camouflaged or hidden by longer stands of your own native hair.

 How many grafts are needed?

-The number of grafts needed depends on the area of scalp to be covered as well as the desired hair density.
+The number of grafts needed depends on the area of scalp that needs to be covered as well as the desired hair density.
 The approximate number of grafts will be determined at the initial consultation appointment.

 How long do FUT results last?

-The results from an FUT transplant procedure should last a lifetime as FUT uses your own hair from the permanent zone.
+The results from an FUT hair transplant procedure should last a lifetime as FUT uses your own hair from the permanent zone.
 There may be some natural thinning of the donor permanent zone as you get older but, since this is your own transplanted hair, it will likely be susceptible to this same process.
 Hormonal changes impact hair that is prone to balding but this should not affect the transplanted hair.